kurtisjunior/your-authors-big-five/README.md

 1. Sign up to [IBM Watson's](https://console.bluemix.net/) API.
 Create a free trial account with IBM Bluemix.
 Spend some time reading about how they work.
 [IBM Docs](https://console.bluemix.net/catalog/?search=label:lite&category=ai)

 2. Select a second API that you can use with one of the IBM Watson services.
-Twitter is a popular one, but feel free to use any others you think will be interesting such as [They Work For You](https://www.theyworkforyou.com/api/) and [Google Books](https://developers.google.com/books/docs/overview)
+Feel free to use any others you think will be interesting such as [They Work For You](https://www.theyworkforyou.com/api/) and [Google Books](https://developers.google.com/books/docs/overview)

 2. Make authenticated requests, using Postman, to each of the APIs.